Portfolio item number 1

 Published in AISTATS, 2023

-Published in SIAM Journal of Computational Physics (under review), 2023
+Published in SIAM Journal on Scientific Computing, 2023

 Published: